fbpx

 Given these challenges, reskilling the current workforce seems unlikely to be implemented as expected.

-Pivoting Ahead
+Pivoting ahead

 The current approach to reskilling is too narrow and might not be sufficient in the long term since most companies only see it as an attempt to tally the current skill needs and prescribe training programs.
 But it is much more than that.